 This report contains forward-looking statements based on current expectations that involve a number of risks and uncertainties.
 Generally, forward-looking statements do not relate strictly to historical or current facts, and include words or phrases such as "management anticipates," "we believe," "we anticipate," "we expect," "we plan," "we will," "we are well positioned," and words and phrases of similar impact, and include, but are not limited to, statements regarding future operations, business strategy, business environment and key trends, as well as statements related to expected financial and other benefits from our recent acquisition of Visual Web Solutions, Inc., and Stratasoft Sdn Bhd and those related to our organizational restructuring activities.
 The forward-looking statements are made pursuant to safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
 Any or all of the forward-looking statements in this document may turn out to be incorrect.
 They may be based on inaccurate assumptions or may not account for known or unknown risks and uncertainties.
-Consequently, no forward-looking statement is guaranteed, and our actual future results may vary materially from the results expressed or implied in our forward-looking statements.
-The cautionary statements in this report expressly qualify all of our forward-looking statements.
-In addition, we are not obligated, and do not intend, to update any of our forward-looking statements at any time unless an update is required by applicable securities laws.
+Consequently, no forward-looking statement is guaranteed, and our actual future results may vary materially from the results expressed or implied in our forward-looking statements in this report expressly qualify all of our forward-looking statements in this report expressly qualify all of our forward-looking statements in this report expressly qualify all of our forward-looking statements at any time unless an update is required by applicable securities laws.
 Factors that could cause actual results to differ from those expressed or implied in the forward-looking statements include, but are not limited to, those discussed in Item 1A in the section entitled "Risk Factors - Factors That May Affect Our Future Results or The Market Price of Our Common Stock."